Windows OS Hub

 certutil.exe -generateSSTFromWU roots.sst

-As a result, an SST file containing an up-to-date list of root certificates will appear in the target directory.
+As a result, an SST file containing the latest root certificates will appear in the target directory.
 Double-click to open it.
-This file is a container containing trusted root certificates.
+This file is a container containing trusted root certificates from Microsoft.

 roots.sst list of trusted MSFT root certificates

-As you can see, a familiar Certificate Management snap-in opens, from which you can export any of the certificates you have got.
-In my case, there have been 358 items in the list of certificates.
+As you can see, a familiar Certificate Management snap-in opens, from which you can export any of the certificates.
+In my case, the list of certificates contained 358 items.
 Obviously, it is not rational to export the certificates and install them one by one.

 $sstStore = ( Get-ChildItem -Path C:\ps\rootsupd\roots.sst )